Graphene is neither Relativistic nor Non-Relativistic case: Thermodynamics Aspects: Abstract

 \section{Abstract}

-Discovery of electron hydrodynamics in graphene system has opened a new scope of analytic calculations in condensed matter physics, which was traditionally well cultivated in science and engineering as a non-relativistic hydrodynamics and in high energy nuclear and astro physics as relativistic hydrodynamics.
-Electrons in graphene follow neither non-relativistic nor relativistic hydrodynamics and thermodynamics.
-Present article has gone through systematic microscopic calculations of thermodynamical quantities like pressure, energy density, etc. of electron-fluid in graphene and compared with corresponding estimations for non-relativistic and ultra-relativistic cases.
-Identifying the Dirac fluid and Fermi liquid domains, we have sketched the transition of temperature and Fermi energy dependency of electron thermodynamics for graphene and other cases.
+Discovery of electron hydrodynamics in graphene system has opened a new scope of theoretical research in condensed matter physics, which was traditionally well cultivated in science and engineering as a non-relativistic hydrodynamics and in high energy nuclear and astro physics as relativistic hydrodynamics.
+Electrons in graphene follow neither non-relativistic nor relativistic hydrodynamics.
+Similar to other hydrodynamical descriptions, the energy-momentum tensor of graphene also has an ideal component and a dissipating component, but in an unconventional way, so popularly, it is sometimes called as unconventional hydrodynamics.
+The unconventional part of the dissipating component for energy-momentum tensor is recently addressed in Phys.
+Rev. B 108, 235172 (2023) but its ideal component, which is connected with the thermodynamics of graphene, has not been zoomed in a very systematic way.
+Present article has gone through systematic microscopic calculations of thermodynamical quantities like pressure, energy density, etc., of electron-fluid in graphene and compared with corresponding estimations for non-relativistic and ultra-relativistic cases.
+We have sketched the temperature and Fermi energy dependency of electron thermodynamics for graphene and other cases where the transition from Fermi liquid to Dirac fluid domain is explored.
 An equivalent transition for quark matter is also discussed.
-The most exciting part is the general expression of specific heat, whose Fermi to Dirac fluid domain transition can be realized as a transition from a solid-based to a fluid-based picture.
-This understanding may be connected to the experimentally observed Wiedemann-Franz Law violation in the Dirac fluid domain of graphene system.
+Interestingly, an enhancement of specific heat within the low temperature and Fermi energy region is found, which may be connected to the recently observed Wiedemann-Franz Law violation.